 What is experiential education?

-When we talk about experiential learning at CSS we mean many things.
-Most centrally, we mean that a CSS education is a student-centered education where students learn by doing.
+When we talk about experiential learning at CSS, we mean many things.
+Most centrally, we mean that a CSS education is a student-centered education in which students learn by doing.
 Teachers carefully create opportunities inside and outside the classroom that engage students as active participants in the learning process.
 This helps them absorb and synthesize information at a deeper level, making connections between what they learn with what is happening in the “real world.”

 How is experiential education delivered?